-The UAE is a very young country, having been formed just over forty years ago.
-But in those few short years a stable political system has evolved in response to the needs of a modern nation state and the aspirations of its citizens.
+The UAE is a very young country, having been formed just forty-four years ago.
+But in that relatively short time a stable political system has evolved in response to the needs of a modern nation state and the aspirations of its citizens.
 This political system, which is consistent with the culture and traditions of the UAE and is underpinned by a Constitution that guarantees the rights of all UAE citizens, is characterised by a strong consultative relationship between citizens and government, the application of the rule of law and good governance.

 UAE Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan laid out the political parameters of UAE human rights policy in an address to the UN General Assembly:

 . . . moderation and tolerance are basic principles in guiding our political orientation and represent lofty values to the citizens of the United Arab Emirates and to our society as a whole.
 In this sense, the United Arab Emirates has been and will remain committed to moderation in its approach, and accepts other communities as part of a diverse world built on mutual respect.
 It is these human values which have informed our convictions with regard to many issues such as counterterrorism, human rights, the empowerment of women, and coexistence among peoples and communities.

 Today, the citizens of the UAE are reaping the benefits of substantial investment in infrastructure, housing, education and health services.
 In addition, the UAE's remarkably open and tolerant society has attracted over 200 nationalities to live and work here in harmony.
 The high standard of living experienced in the UAE is reflected in its inclusion in the 2014 UN Human Development Index's list of countries with very high human development, and its ranking of fortieth out of a total of 187 countries worldwide.